-Exceptional costs of £6.4m (2021: £27.9m) include £10.5m (2021: £8.7m) in relation to a strategic review of our business processes to identify efficiencies and provide a step change in operational performance, including associated severance expenses.
+Net exceptional items of £5.5m (2021: £28.4m) include £10.5m (2021: £8.7m) in relation to a strategic review of our business processes to identify efficiencies and provide a step change in operational performance, including associated severance expenses.
 This transformation project commenced in the prior period as a result of a challenging Price Review process in 2019 in which Yorkshire Water referred the Final Determination to the Competitions and Markets Authority (CMA).
-In addition, £0.9m of severance costs have been incurred following the cessation of the TSA with Business Stream in relation to the non-household retail disposal in October 2019.

 These costs are offset by the final instalment of insurance income of £3.0m (2021: £2.5m income net of costs), relating to extreme weather events in previous years.
-In addition, £2.0m income was received relating to a final true-up of the sale of the non-household retail customer business in the year ended 31 March 2020.
-This treatment as exceptional is consistent with previous years.
+In addition, £2.0m income was received relating to a final true-up on the sale of the non-household retail customer business in the year ended 31 March 2020.
+This treatment as exceptional is consistent with the treatment of other aspects of the disposal in previous years.